2025 Southern Somalia offensive

-The 2025 Shabelle offensive (Weeraradii Shabeelle ee 2025ka, هجوم شابيلي ٢٠٢٥), also known as Operation Ramadan (Hawlgalka Ramadaanka, عملية رمضان), is an ongoing military campaign in central Somalia, primarily in the Middle Shabelle, Lower Shabelle and Hiran regions, with periodic clashes in the Banaadir region.
+The 2025 Southern Somalia offensive (Weeraradii Shabeelle ee 2025ka), also known as Operation Ramadan (Hawlgalka Ramadaanka), was a military campaign in central Somalia, primarily in the Middle Shabelle, Lower Shabelle and Hiran regions, with periodic clashes in the Banaadir region.
 The offensive was launched by jihadist militant group al-Shabaab against the Somali National Army (SNA), African Union Support and Stabilization Mission in Somalia (AUSSOM) forces, and allied Ma'awisley clan militias.
 The group seeks to encircle the capital, Mogadishu, and regain territory lost in the 2022 Somali government / African Union offensive, particularly strategic towns and supply routes.

-The offensive began on 20 February 2025, with coordinated attacks on multiple Somali military positions, which included ground assaults using car bombs.
-Al-Shabaab temporarily seized several towns before being repelled by government and allied militia forces.
-Subsequent attacks in late February targeted key locations such as Bal'ad, a district capital near Mogadishu.
+The offensive began on 20 February 2025, with attacks on multiple positions of the Somali Armed Forces (SAF), including car bombs.
+Al-Shabaab temporarily seized several towns before being repelled by AU, SAF, and allied militia forces.
+Subsequent attacks in late February targeted locations such as Bal'ad, a district capital near Mogadishu.
 Balad and other towns were quickly recaptured.
 In mid-March 2025, al-Shabaab attempted to assassinate the president of Somalia.
 Both the United States and Ethiopia have conducted airstrikes against al-Shabaab insurgents during the fighting.

 The campaign is part of a broader escalation in Somalia insurgency, with al-Shabaab attempting to exploit security gaps created by the transition from ATMIS to AUSSOM.
 Thousands of Ethiopian National Defence Force (ENDF) troops are reportedly preparing to deploy in an attempt to bolster SNA/AUSSOM forces.
 Analysts suggest the timing of the offensive may be linked to Ramadan and seasonal factors affecting militant operations.

 Attacks

 Initial attacks

-On February 20, 2025, al-Shabaab militants attacked four villages in the Middle Shabelle region with vehicles laden with explosives, they captured two villages before the Somali National Army repelled the al-Shabaab militants from two villages in heavy fighting including the village of Ali Ahmed, where at least seven Somali National Army members were killed, twenty al-Shabaab militants, and one local clan fighter were killed.
+On 20 February 2025, al-Shabaab militants attacked four villages in the Middle Shabelle region with vehicles laden with explosives, they captured two villages before the Somali National Army repelled the al-Shabaab militants from two villages in heavy fighting including the village of Ali Ahmed, where at least seven Somali National Army members were killed, twenty al-Shabaab militants, and one local clan fighter were killed.
 Al-Shabaab militants used VBIED attacks, mortars, and attacked villages from all directions.
 Unnamed commanders of al-Shabaab were killed in the village of Ceel Cali Axmed.
 Other villages like El Baraf were attacked, with fighting from pro-government Ma'awisley Abgal clan militia until they retreated and the village of El Baraf fell to al-Shabaab with at least 93 pro-Government deaths.

 In total, 130 al-Shabaab militants were killed and the villages of El-Ali, Daaru Nicma, Ali Fooldheere, and Al Kawthar were taken from al-Shabaab after brief moments of capture.
 Weapons, vehicles, and other military equipment were taken from al-Shabaab militants after the confrontation though the exact amount of items were never specified.